Virtual-Domain-driven-design/domain-driven-design-heuristics/heuristics/_design_heuristics/align-with-source-of-change.md

 ---
+title: Align with source of change
 layout: heuristic
 ---

-# Align with source of change

 ## short description